This is not a tea as the name implies. In the strictest sense, this Jamaican fish tea is a light soup or a seasoned fish broth.

 Interestingly, this is a favorite of some Jamaican men who like to drink this broth giving the perception that they are some kind of "Artical Don" of sorts.

-Let me explain, an "Artical Don" is one who is culturally Rastafarian, not necessarily following the religious principles and tenets, but who is very much interested in the diet and other lay practices, such as taking good care of one's "structure" (body).
+Let me explain.
+An "Artical Don" is one who is culturally Rastafarian, or even more precise, a Rasta-leaning leaning individual not necessarily following the religious principles and tenets, but who is very much interested in the diet and other lay practices, such as taking good care of one's "structure" (body), a fundamental Rasta tenet.

-The difference between fish tea and fish soup is the thickness, or the amount of ingredients that's added to the soup.
+Nevertheless, the difference between fish tea and fish soup is thickness, or the amount of ingredients that's added to the soup.

-So here is my modern fish tea version.
+So here is my modern Jamaican fish tea version.

 In a stock pot, add fish, onion, thyme, and salt.
 Cook the fish for about ten minutes.
 Mean while wash green bananas and then cut each banana into halves.

 Next use a strainer to remove the fish from the pot before the pieces get separated.
 Add the rest of the ingredients to the pot, except the butter.
 Cook for another ten minutes then check to see if the green bananas are soft.
 If not, wait until they are and then add butter and fish.
 Simmer for another ten minutes.

 Remember, this is your Jamaican fish tea...add any other ingredients you choose next time you make this broth.

 If you would like to make this into fish soup, do not remove the fish from the pot as stated earlier.